MicrosoftDocs/m365copilot-docs/docs/openapi-document-guidance.md

 Additionally add a meaningful description of each operation supported by your API.
 After Copilot chooses to use a plugin based on the user's prompt and the plugin description, it searches through the descriptions of the paths to determine the endpoint to use to satisfy the user's request.

 Operation IDs are shown during debugging as functions to indicate which operations Copilot is attempting to execute.
-Here's a sample of an openAPI document and a sample of the corresponding debugger output:
+Here's a sample of an OpenAPI document and a sample of the corresponding debugger output:

 ```yaml
 paths: